 Divorce commentator Ann Gold Buscho underscores that in an article penned recently for the publication Psychology Today.
 She notes that many couples who have been married for decades often come to progressively realize that they just don’t share much in common anymore, if they ever did.

-And they are unwilling to continue with that status quo in upcoming years that could span several additional decades.
+unwilling to continue with that status quo in upcoming years that could span several additional decades.
 She spotlights one illustrative divorcing gray couple who “were at an impasse and realized that their interests and goals were irreconcilable.”

 It happens, and in millions of instances.